kemuelGermones/Personal-website/README.md

 ### Description

-A website built with HTML and CSS that provides information about myself and my individual work samples
+Created a personal portfolio website using HTML and CSS, showcasing information about myself and a collection of individual work samples.
+The website serves as a platform to present my skills, experience, and accomplishments in an engaging and professional manner.

 ### Requirements